-

 That said, the income limit for Chapter 7 does not prevent you from filing a Chapter 7 bankruptcy case.
 You can file for Chapter 7 regardless of how much money you earn.

 However, if your income exceeds the Chapter 7 income limits, you may not be eligible to receive a bankruptcy discharge.
 In other words, your bankruptcy filing does not result in debt relief.
 The court can deny your bankruptcy discharge based on abuse.
-That said, it’s a bit more complicated than that as there are 2 parts of the means test, so some people may still qualify even if there income is above the Chapter 7.
+That said, it’s a bit more complicated than that, as there are 2 parts to the means test, so some people may still qualify even if their income is above Chapter 7.

 When your income exceeds the maximum income for Chapter 7 bankruptcy cases, you may need to file under Chapter 13 to receive a bankruptcy discharge.
 The assumption is that if your income is higher than the maximum income for Chapter 7, you can afford to pay a percentage of what you owe to your unsecured creditors.